Paperpile/bugsnag-js/README.md

 It contains prebuilt Electron binaries for Mac and Windows (created by [prebuild](https://github.com/prebuild/prebuild)).
 It uses [prebuild-install](https://github.com/prebuild/prebuild-install) so `electron-builder` can automatically pick up the prebuilt binaries.
 Thanks to that, we can build for both platforms from a Mac.

+It also fixes `ERR_TUNNEL_CONNECTION_FAILED` uncaught error, happening when using a proxy that requires credentials but the credentials are incorrect or not set in the OS.
+The uncaught error led to showing the "Unexpected error" modal in `desktop`.

 - To start the project, follow the [Development quick start](#development-quick-start).
 - To add a package, use `lerna`, e.g add `nan` to two sub-packages:
 ```